 Chaired by Norwegian Refugee Council

 What does it take to integrate 500,000 displaced households into the market economy?
-Join us for a highly-interactive panel discussion to find out how the Global Coalition to Alleviate Poverty among Refugees and Host Communities - an ambitious initiative between 13 organizations (11 NGOs, UNHCR and PEI) - wants to scale-up the Graduation approach to help build resilient and displacement-inclusive markets in 35 countries.
+Norwegian Refugee Council chaired a highly-interactive panel discussion to find out how the Global Coalition to Alleviate Poverty among Refugees and Host Communities - an ambitious initiative between 13 organizations (11 NGOs, UNHCR and PEI) - wants to scale-up the Graduation approach to help build resilient and displacement-inclusive markets in 35 countries.

 Applying a Resiliency Framework in Environments with Climate and Conflict Shocks